 How it works

-3. The user is prompted to enter a Roman numeral using the printf function and the input is read using the scanf function.
+romanNumis declared to store the user input Roman numeral. - The user is prompted to enter a Roman numeral using the

-4. The romanToDecimal function is called with the romanNum array as the argument to convert the Roman numeral to a decimal number.
+romanToDecimalfunction is called with theromanNumarray as the argument to convert the Roman numeral to a decimal number. - The

-5. The romanToDecimal function takes the Roman numeral as input and returns the corresponding decimal value.
+romanToDecimalfunction takes the Roman numeral as input and returns the corresponding decimal value. - Within the

 By following this logic, the program reads a Roman numeral, converts it to a decimal number, and displays the result.
 It also handles invalid inputs by providing appropriate error messages.